cybergis/prasterblaster/doc/overview.md

     ./configure CXX=mpiCC --with-gdal-incdir=/usr/local/include/gdal/ --with-gdal-libdir=/usr/local/lib/

+Or you can build a local GDAL with the buildgdal.sh script.

+    sh buildgdal.sh

+After running buildgdal.sh the configure script should automatically find the local gdal library.

 After successfully running configure you can build librasterblaster and the demo program by calling make. libRasterBlaster now comes with system level tests which demonstrate the proper functioning of the